 If you only have a month in Vietnam, Hanoi is hands-down the best place to be.
 Hanoi has plenty to keep you excited and engaged for a month, as well as lots of world-class memorable weekend-trips (Sapa, Ninh Binh, more) — all the while you can be comfortably productive during the work-week at funky cafes that cater to laptop-warriors.

 Beyond a month, you can branch-out to more exotic and idyllic highlands (read more below ).

-For living in Hanoi as a foreigner, we especially recommend living in the neighbourhoods peripheral to the Centre, like Đội Cấn, Liễu Giai, or Westlake.
-Read more about the different Hanoi Neighbourhoods and our recommended places to live in Hanoi as an expat.
+While living in Hanoi as a foreigner, we especially recommend living in the neighbourhoods peripheral to the Centre, like Đội Cấn, Liễu Giai, or Westlake.
+Read more about Hanoi Neighbourhoods and our recommended places to live in Hanoi as an expat.

-Here are our favourite reasons why to consider Hanoi for short-term remote-work:
+Here are our top reasons why you should consider Hanoi for short-term remote-work:

 - A thriving expat community, especially at the funky West-Lake for Westerners, and Kim-Ma for Japanese and Koreans.

-- Indulge your quirk — whether its jogging, yoga, eccentric fashion, walking barefoot: there is low risk of doe-eyed locals staring at you like a freak in Hanoi.
+- Indulge your quirk — whether its jogging, yoga, eccentric fashion, walking barefoot: there is low risk locals regarding you as a freak in Hanoi.
+Hanoi is quite accepting.

 - Cát Bà Island – tiny rocky archipelago close to Hanoi

 - Ninh Bình – iconic karst landscape with rivers and caves

 - Mai Châu – picturesque paddy fields amidst rolling hills and remote ethnic villages